quinguyen-dev/quinguyen-dev/README.md

 # OH 😱 ... a visitor I see! 💃🕺
-I am a graduate from Worcester Polytechnic Institute looking for a full-time position in software engineering.
+I am currently a Software Developer @ Nirrin Technologies in Billerica, MA.

 <details>
 <summary>